“Believe those who are seeking the truth. Doubt those who find it.”

-I imagine I am a contrarian (up to a point).
+I imagine I am a contrarian <with some pragmatic boundaries>.

-In old times (like really really old) this questioning would be a version of Socratic questioning (because I am not as smart as good ole Socrates).
+In old times <like really really old> this questioning would be a version of Socratic questioning <but I am not as smart as good ole Socrates>.

-Both critical thinking and Socratic questioning share a common end.
+Both critical thinking and Socratic questioning share a common end — seeking meaning and truth.